 If you haven’t gathered by now, I’m a huge fan of both the book and film and I recently had the great privilege of hosting my own preview screening of the film with Vue.
-If you haven’t seen the film yet, you need to and you can check out my film review here.
+If you haven’t seen the film yet, you need to and you can check out my film review of The Guernsey Literary and Potato Peel Pie Society here.

 Guernsey was not at all defended by Britain

 The Channel Islands were occupied by the Germans from the 30 June 1940 until the end of World War II.
 Winston Churchill decided that the islands were of little “strategic importance” so the islands were left undefended when the Germans came.

-Almost half Guernsey’s population was evacuated
+Almost half of Guernsey’s population was evacuated

 Hitler wanted to create an “impregnable fortress”

-Hitler ordered the Channel Islands to be turned into an impregnable fortress, as part of the Atlantic Wall.
-This wall was to serve as a defence against any Allied attack.
-Guernsey’s coastline was heavily laden with concrete, making up for 8% of the entire Atlantic Wall, which covered the coast of Western Europe and Scandinavia.
+When Hitler realised that he would not be able to conquer Britain, he ordered the Channel Islands to be turned into an impregnable fortress, as part of the Atlantic Wall.
+This wall was to serve as a defence against any Allied invasion.
+Hitler was keen to fortify the small piece of Britain he had managed to occupy.